D2 (video game): Development

 In Japan, a demonstration version of D2 was packaged with another Warp-produced game, the Dreamcast remake of the Sega Saturn title Real Sound: Kaze no Regret.
 This early preview of the game, known as D2 Shock Demo, features modified opening credits and a "heads up display" compared to the completed game.
 Additionally, it contains a save file that copies to the Dreamcast VMU and unlocks a "secret movie" in the retail Japanese version of D2.
 This movie is a preview of the shelved M2 version of D2.
 It was removed from the North American version but can briefly be seen as an in-flight movie during the hijacking sequence.

 A playable animation demo of the M2 version of D2 was found and coded to run on M2 kiosk hardware in December 2019.
 It features the main character of the M2 version, Taren, executing the backflip sword slash seen in the alpha version of D2 previews from 1997.

+Release

+The game was released in Japan as one standard edition and three limited edition variants.
+The standard edition features Laura on the cover, while the limited edition covers are white, silver or black, respectively, for the Hope, Bliss, and Eclipse variants.
+The limited editions also included a calendar of the year 2000.
+It was jewel-case sized and printed on a single page of translucent plastic, colored either red, blue, or green.

 Reception

 D2 received "mixed or average" reviews according to the review aggregation website Metacritic.

 D2 aroused conflicting reactions in reviewers.
 They lauded the graphics, music, and deep storytelling.
-However, they criticized the actual gameplay for being repetitive, dull and buried with cut scenes.
+However, they criticized the actual gameplay for being repetitive, dull and buried with cutscenes.
 Jeff Lundrigan of NextGen said of the game, "If you've got a lot of patience, it's well worth your time, but D2 desperately needs a better sense of pace."
 In Japan, Famitsu gave it a score of 32 out of 40.